ctnava/rxtechnotes/ii_geriatric_medications.md

-# 📘 Appendix II: Geriatric Medications (LTC)
+# 📘 Appendix II: Geriatric Maintenance Medications (LTC)

-These medications are commonly used in geriatric populations, particularly in Long-Term Care (LTC) settings.
+These medications are commonly prescribed maintenance medications for long-term management of chronic conditions used in geriatric populations.
 Pharmacy technicians should be familiar with their indications, forms, and special considerations.

 ## ❤️ Cardiovascular Disease